Crucible-Alloy/Crucible/README.md

 Alternatively, you can clone this repository and run Crucible in development mode.
 For more on this see the Developing For Crucible section below.

+### Note for MacOS Users
+Upon running the application for the first time, users will receive a security warning and the application will close.
+To open the app successfully, after the initial run, navigate to the System Preferences -> Privacy and Security page, and select "Open Anyway".

 # Getting Started

 Getting started with Crucible is as simple as loading in your existing Alloy scripts.
 For more information, see the walkthrough below: